 Then, a few years ago, everything changed.
-When I was 19, I returned from a summer abroad to find him standing at the gate looking pin-thin and noticeably shrunken.
-He told me that he had a doctor’s appointment booked for that very afternoon, and that appointment turned into a referral to a specialist, who promptly sent us straight to the hospital.
+I was 19, returning home from a summer abroad to find him standing at the gate looking pin-thin and noticeably shrunken.
+He told me he had a doctor’s appointment booked for that very afternoon.
+That appointment turned into a referral to a specialist, who promptly sent us straight to the hospital.
 We found out that Stoffer had cirrhosis, a liver disease that causes scarring of the organ tissue and can be fatal if not treated.
 He was only 57, but he looked more like 75.
 His rickety limbs were covered in lesions where his skin had become dry and irritated.
-The doctor said that if Stoffer quit drinking immediately, he had a chance of recovering, but if not, he would either suffer complete liver failure or any number of equally serious complications within two or three years.
-I immediately burst into tears; Stoffer, on the other hand, was entirely unperturbed.
-“Thank you, doctor,” he said, standing up, “but I’m a rock & roll musician, I’ve been drinking and smoking since I was 10, and I’m just about having a ball.”
+The doctor said that if Stoffer quit drinking immediately, he had a chance of recovering; if not, he would suffer complete liver failure or any of a number of equally serious complications within two or three years.
+I immediately burst into tears.
+Stoffer, on the other hand, was entirely unperturbed.
+“Thank you, doctor,” he said, standing up.
+“But I’m a rock & roll musician, I’ve been drinking and smoking since I was 10, and I’m just about having a ball.”
 It was the answer I would’ve expected from him, but I freaked out.
 I felt like my eyes had snapped open to an evil I couldn’t believe I’d never noticed before.

 When I was 15, my mother coaxed my brother and me into spending an afternoon at Alateen, an offshoot of Al-Anon, which is a support network for people whose lives have been affected by someone with a drinking problem.
-She wanted to make sure we hadn’t developed any deep-seated issues as a result of Stoffer’s alcoholism.
-The meeting was interesting, and the people were nice, but I was sure it wasn’t for us—until I noticed my brother sobbing as we left.
-I asked him what was wrong, and if he’d wanted to talk more about Stoffer.
-“No,” he told me, wiping his eyes.
+My mum wanted to make sure we hadn’t developed any deep-seated issues as a result of Stoffer’s alcoholism.
+The meeting was interesting, and the people were nice, but I was sure it wasn’t for us—then I noticed my brother sobbing as we left.
+I asked him what was wrong, whether he’d wanted to talk more about Stoffer.
+“No,” he said, wiping his eyes.
 “It just upsets me, listening to those stories.
 I feel bad for those kids—it must be awful.
 Dad isn’t like that at all.”

 More frustrating was his attitude: he’d been given another chance and the time for action was now, but he seemed to have no interest in taking any.
 I boiled with anger.
-I was angry at my father’s parents for having allowed Stoffer to get away with a lifetime of drinking; I was angry at my mother for having married him in the first place; I was angry at myself for not having noticed his illness soon enough.
+I was angry at my father’s parents for having allowed him to get away with a lifetime of drinking; I was angry at my mother for having married him in the first place; I was angry at myself for not having noticed his illness sooner.
 But mostly I was angry at him.
 He and I were close.
 When I hit my teens, I suddenly shied away from my mother, especially when it came to discussing personal stuff—I felt like we no longer understood each other.
 She always seemed disappointed in my grades or my hair or the short skirts I wore to school.
 In the meantime, Stoffer and I developed a genuine rapport that I didn’t have with anybody else.
-My brother, my father, and I became a sort of gang, and Stoffer transitioned from parental figure to something of an older brother.
+My brother, my father, and I became a sort of gang, and Stoffer transitioned from parental figure to something like an older brother.
 We’d sit around his house, listening to Jimi Hendrix records, and I talked to him about things I never discussed with my mother: boys, sex, periods, drugs, dreams, nightmares.
 My friends adored him, and whenever they came over he would hang out with us, smoking pot and giving my girlfriends advice on how to handle their latest crushes.
 “The lying little bastard!” he’d interject during the telling of a boyfriend scandal.
-Or: “He should BE so lucky!”
+Or: “He should be so lucky!”